 Pro tips for relocation of animals displaced by disasters from the UF Shelter Medicine Program

-Dr. Julie Levy shares a comprehensive list of relocation tips for animal shelters and other animal organizations in the aftermath of Hurricanes Irma and Harvey.
-For a regularly updated list of resources incuding cash and supply grants, visit our earlier post here.
+Dr. Julie Levy shares a comprehensive list of relocation tips for animal shelters and other animal organizations in the aftermath of disasters.

 You read the books.
 You listened to every webinar.
 You rehearsed every disaster scenario.
 You know the best practices.

 As a proud member of a relocation network, you know the responsibilities of source and destination shelters.
 Both ends of the relocation system have MOUs in place, adhere to safe and humane transportation procedures, and promise to send healthy animals with proper identification, medical records, and preventive health care.

 And then, Harvey happened . . . and then, Irma followed.
 As the story unfolded, the rain and wind were already coming down, power was out, and many families lacked homes to return to.
 Suddenly, shelters in Texas and Florida that never considered relocation were asking for help, and shelters around the country felt compelled to respond.